Reference

 get_file_documentation

-Returns symbol-level documentation for a specific file: functions, classes, interfaces, imports, and their descriptions.
+Returns symbol-level documentation for a specific file: functions, classes, interfaces, imports, and their descriptions — generated from static analysis.
+Supports pagination for large files.

 Parameters